-These four major client needs area is further subdivided, as shown in the table below, and will be covered in the next following sub-sections to further elaborate on the contents
+As shown in the table below, these four major client needs areas are further subdivided and covered in the following sub-sections to further elaborate on the contents.

 Safe and Effective Care Environment

-Making up approximately one-fourth to one-third (20-34%) of the total NCLEX-RN test questions, this category evaluates the nurse’s ability to provide safe and effective care for the patients across numerous situations.
-These include questions that relate safety issues and protocols in different patient care settings, medication administration guidelines, prevention of injury and adverse effects of therapy to patients, and ensuring that the patient with mental health problems does not inflict harm upon himself or others.
-While some of these questions may be asked as stand-alone items during the examinations, there will be questions about where safe and effective care environments are integrated into the situational analysis.
+These include questions about safety issues and protocols in various patient care settings, medication administration guidelines, preventing injury and the adverse effects of therapy on patients, and ensuring that the patient with mental health problems does not harm himself or others.
+While some of these questions may be asked as stand-alone items during the examinations, others will focus on how safe and effective care environments are integrated into the situational analysis.

-In some cases, questions that also pertain to conduct of laboratory testing and how the nurse carries roles that are unique to the profession in obtaining samples, transporting them, and ensuring that the results are relayed correctly as they correspond to the patient’s condition.
-This category includes other aspects of care, such as observation of ethical and legal protocols in caring for patients and how nursing administration and management issues can also affect overall care safety.
+In some cases, questions about laboratory testing and how the nurse performs roles unique to the profession in obtaining samples, transporting them, and ensuring that the results are relayed correctly related to the patient’s condition are elevated.
+Other aspects of care covered in this category include following ethical and legal protocols when caring for patients and how nursing administration and management issues can affect overall care safety.

-Most questions about this particular category are spread randomly throughout the entire examination and may come in the form of situational analysis, objective-type questions, or innovative items.
+The majority of questions in this category are distributed at random throughout the examination and may come in situational analysis, objective-type questions, or innovative items.

 Health Promotion and Maintenance

-Since this particular category is also integrative, meaning it combines health education skills of the nurse and understanding of the topic to be discussed to the patients, it also imperative for the nurse to have mastery of the subjects being taught to patients.
+Because this category is also integrative, meaning it combines the nurse’s health education skills and understanding of the topic to be discussed with the patients, it is also essential for the nurse to have mastery of the subjects being taught to the patients.

-Most concepts being asked in this category relate to proper home-care instructions, dietary and activity restrictions, prevention of complications, stress management techniques, and teaching the patients when to alert their care providers based on the signs or symptoms that they are experiencing.
+The majority of questions in this category relate to proper home-care instructions, dietary and activity restrictions, complications prevention, stress management techniques, and teaching patients when to alert their care providers based on the signs or symptoms they are experiencing.

-Covering the most significant portion of the NCLEX-RN test question pool, approximately 44-67% of all questions that may be given to an examinee, the category of Physiological Integrity includes questions mostly from concepts about medical-surgical nursing.
+The category of Physiological Integrity includes questions about medical-surgical nursing concepts.
+It covers the most significant portion of the NCLEX-RN test question pool, approximately 44-67 percent of all questions that may be given to an examinee.

-However, it also includes questions dealing with pediatric patients’ care with medical conditions, geriatric and gerontologic conditions, and caring for patients across different stages of cancer.
-Topics included in this particular category deal with patient conditions that the nurse regularly encounters, such as those with cardiovascular problems like myocardial infarction or hypertension, diabetes and its complications, patients with kidney disorders and those undergoing dialysis, and other common medical conditions.
+It does, however, include questions about pediatric patients’ medical conditions, geriatric and gerontologic conditions, and caring for patients at various stages of cancer.
+Topics in this category deal with patient conditions that the nurse regularly encounters, such as those with cardiovascular problems like myocardial infarction or hypertension, diabetes and its complications, patients with kidney disorders and dialysis, and other common medical conditions.

-The same also follows for pediatric patient situations.
-Management of these conditions, especially those that deal with independent nursing interventions is a focus of the questions included as well as how the nurse assess for early signs of disease conditions or their complications.
+The same is true in pediatric patient situations.
+The management of these conditions, particularly those requiring independent nursing interventions, focuses on the included questions.
+The nurse assesses for early signs of disease conditions or their complications.

 Test Format and Type of NCLEX-RN Questions